Stimulating interest in technology

 One of our longest-running contests is the Embedded System Design Invitational Contest—also known as the Intel Cup Electronic Design Contest—which the PRC government initiated and Intel solely sponsors.
 This international contest, held every two years since 2002, challenges undergraduates to apply innovation and creativity to create a project using a platform based upon the Intel® Atom™ processor.
 The overall 2012 winner was a team from The Chinese University of Hong Kong with a project titled “Improving Communication Ability of the Disabled -Chinese Sign Language Recognition and Translation System”.

-The 5th National Collegiate Software Innovation Contest involves both an opportunity for individuals to learn new skills and technologies, but also for teams to compete by developing a software product.
+The National Collegiate Software Innovation Contest involves both an opportunity for individuals to learn new skills and technologies, but also for teams to compete by developing a software product.
 The undergraduate or graduate students must utilize open web platform technologies such as HTML5, Web GL/CL, web applications, and device APIs to create software products that can take the form of a web runtime achievement, open web platform development tools, software services, or a hybrid/offline or online app.
-The participants include teams of 3-5 students from the 37 national key software colleges.
+The participants include teams of three to five students from the 37 national key software colleges.

 While the “Accelerate Your Code” contest has most of its contestants from Russia, Romania, France, and Germany, there is also participation from other countries outside Europe.
 Held twice each year, the last contest had some 800 students participating in a contest to optimize and parallelize code.
 The competition also involves professors and helps to introduce parallel programming into the curriculum.
 Winners in the most recent contest each received an Ultrabook™ device.